keitaromae/CSunit3/README.md

 Need software that can be used by himself. (secured account)

 According to this success criteria, program "The fumabook" is acquiring its benchline.
+Every book owned by Fuma can be add, delete and reedit by him.
+All of its information will be stored and also shown by

 References